12 White Sand Beaches on the Greek Islands

 Petani Beach, Kefalonia

 One of Kefalonia’s most treasured beaches is the gorgeous Petani Beach near Lixouri.
-Surrounded by lush green hillsides, this secluded beach offers a beautiful stretch of soft white side covered in smooth pebbles and inviting turquoise waters.
+Surrounded by lush green hillsides, this secluded area offers a beautiful stretch of soft white side covered in smooth pebbles and inviting turquoise waters.
 While Petani Beach is a lovely place to relax, it’s also one of the best swimming beaches in Greece.

 Unlike other beaches in the Greek islands, Petani is known for its depth and bigger waves.
 The sand quickly drops after the shoreline, offering avid swimmers deeper waters.
-The beach is surrounded by bars and tavernas, and there are toilet facilities close by, so you can easily spend a whole day enjoying the water, sunbathing, and drinking cocktails.
+The place is surrounded by bars and tavernas, and there are toilet facilities close by, so you can easily spend a whole day enjoying the water, sunbathing, and drinking cocktails.

 Read also: Best Day Trips from Athens, Greece